opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 0xFF RESPOND_IF_READY | &nbsp; | Required

-**Security Requirements**

-SPDM 1.1 or later is required.
-The following attributes shall be supported:

-- Authentication
-- Identification
-- Attestation

 # Glossary of Terms

 This section provides definitions for terms used in this document.

 **Server**.
-Machine hardware that contains a Satellite plug-in.
-Satellite containers are typically Servers but are not required to be so.
-So we use the more general term Host for a Satellite container.
+Machine hardware that contains a Auxiliary plug-in.
+Auxiliary containers are typically Servers but are not required to be so.
+So we use the more general term Host for a Auxiliary container.

 **Host**.
-A generalization of a Satellite container that includes Servers (for PCIe Plug-In Satellites) and motherboards (for SoC Satellites).
+A generalization of a Auxiliary container that includes Servers (for PCIe Plug-In Auxiliarys) and motherboards (for SoC Auxiliarys).
 A Host is managed by a logical Host Management Controller (HMC).

-**Satellite**.
-A dependent group of hardware that is managed by a logical Satellite Management Controller (SMC).
-Satellites typically are smaller than their Host, are terminal points in the management graph, and contain a single power & thermal domain.
+**AMC Devices**.
+A dependent group of hardware that is managed by a logical Auxiliary Management Controller (AMC).
+AMC Devices typically are smaller than their Host, are terminal points in the management graph, and contain a single power & thermal domain.

-**SMC**.
-Satellite Management Controller provides a management API to Satellite hardware.
+**AMC**.
+Auxiliary Management Controller provides a management API to the AMC device.
-SMCs may be backed by one or more discrete hardware components.
-SMC is typically a low-cost ARM microcontroller running a RTOS with no external DRAM, although this is not prescriptive and any CPU architecture and configuration is acceptable.
+AMCs may be backed by one or more discrete hardware components.
+AMC is typically a low-cost microcontroller running a RTOS with no external DRAM.

 **Terminal Hardware**.
 Hardware that is an endpoint in the management graph.
 In other words, terminal hardware does not itself manage other hardware.
-Satellites are terminal hardware.
+AMC devices are terminal hardware.

 # References